chuongmep/bim42.github.io/_posts/2012-06-25-digital-project.md

 Automation can be easily done with .Net code, and open limitless possibilities for designing complex shapes and repetitive patterns.

 But it also has its drawbacks.
-Compared to Revit, or other traditional building modeling software like Alplan or Archicad, it&#8217;s expensive, not user friendly for a second, and frankly, not very pretty.
+Compared to Revit, or other traditional building modeling software like Alplan or Archicad, it's expensive, not user friendly for a second, and frankly, not very pretty.

 Dassault System had recently bought the development part of Digital Project, and I expect a new release of Digital Project based on CATIA V6 soon enough.